Lunarbits222/Lunarbits222/README.md

 Decentralized:

-DAOs operate without a central governing body but often an advisory committee formed early on helps to be a steering commmitee to organize the DAO and get it operating.
+DAOs operate without a central governing body, but often an advisory committee formed early on helps to be a steering committee to organize the DAO and get it operating.
 Decisions are made by the members of the organization, often through voting on proposals.

 Autonomous: